Last Updated on August 18, 2023

 The first “wow” factor on our Silver Muse Caribbean cruise was, to our delight, the pepper grinder.

 One could also use that compliment for the whole vessel.
-Launched in April, 2017, Silver Muse is the flagship among the nine Italian-owned Silversea small cruise ships that continue to set new standards for comfort, cuisine and luxury.
+Silver Muse is the flagship among the nine Silversea small cruise ships.
+They continue to set new standards for comfort, cuisine and luxury.

 First Impressions of the Silver Muse